 Please remember that these maps, or any maps, are just suggestions on where to hike.
 One of the joys of hiking away from paved, groomed or fenced municipal parks is connecting with the natural environment.
 That joy includes personally learning how to manage with natural (or constructed) hazards.
 Even potentially life threatening hazards.
 Stay aware and stay safe.

 Maps are mostly in JPG, KMZ and PDF formats.
-JPG is a standard image format, KMZ is a geolocated format that can be used for maps on many Garmin GPS receivers and specialized phone apps.
+JPG is a standard image format, KMZ is a geolocated format that can be used on many Garmin GPS receivers and specialized phone apps.
 Most of our PDFs are geolocated and can be loaded into the Avenza Maps app.
-GPX tracks are sometimes available.
+GPX tracks are usually available too.

 The maps are mostly organised geographically, by watershed for Houston area day hikes with the exception of local favorite, Brazos Bend State Park, which is in its own folder.
 The Lone Star Hiking Trail has a special place.
 Out of town hikes are gathered regionally around Texas.
 Maps are free to download and use.
 They may be modified for re-publishing as long as credit for our work is given and any distribution of modified HATs maps is made under the same sharing agreement.